1. What is an Internship?

 - Work closely with a mentor in the organization

 - Learn of work opportunities within the company…internships can turn into job offers

 - Earn course credit or earn money

 TIP: Understand your goals for an internship so you can find ones that are right for you!

 3. Internship Courses at UTM

-Such courses are generally for 3rd and 4th year students.
-Programs offering internship courses in the past: Biology, CCIT, CPS, Economics, Education, Environment, Geography, Forensic Science, History, Language Studies, Management, Commerce, Psychology, Professional Writing, Sociology/Criminology, Visual Studies, Women & Gender Studies.
+Such courses are generally for 3rd and 4th-year students.
+Programs offering internship courses in the past include: Biology, CCIT, CPS, Economics, Education, Environment, Geography, Forensic Science, History, Language Studies, Management, Commerce, Psychology, Professional Writing, Sociology/Criminology, Visual Studies, Women & Gender Studies.
 Check the UTM academic calendar and departmental websites.